International Programmes 2024/2025

 • Interdisciplinary introduction to East European studies

-• Three modules in the chosen profile area
+• Three modules in the chosen profile area – "Institutions and Power" or "Spaces and Constructions"

-• Applied East European studies with exercises and optional internship
+• Applied East European Studies with exercises and optional internship

 • Interdisciplinary project module (including group work)